-- The street address of the initial registered office of the corporation in the commonwealth: - 19 Wemelco Way, Easthampton, Massachusetts 01027 - The name of its initial registered agent at its registered office: b,
+- a.
+The street address of the initial registered office of the corporation in the commonwealth: 19 Wemelco Way, Easthampton, Massachusetts 01027 - b.
+The name of its initial registered agent at its registered office: Kot Kasom - c.

-Kot Kasom

 The names and addresses of the individuals who will serve as the initial directors, president, treasurer and secretary of the corporation (an address need not be specified if the business address of the officer or director is the same as the principal office location):